 3. I cleaned up my diet.

-My daily dietary consumption consists primarily of organic fruits and vegetables.
-I’m a huge advocate of “superfoods” like chia seeds and flaxseed, which contains omega 3s, which help with depression.
+My daily diet consists primarily of organic fruits and vegetables.
+I’m a huge advocate of “superfoods” like omega-3-rich chia seeds and flaxseed, which may help with depression.

-I also drink at least two green juices per day.
-Vitamins A, D, E, and K play a vital role in mental health.
-They can be found in foods like kale, spinach, carrots, lemons, oranges, and beets.
-Often I incorporate them as well as parsley, cilantro, ginger and turmeric into my juices for added health benefits.
+I also drink at least two green juices per day with ingredients like kale, spinach, carrots, lemons, oranges, and beets.
+Often, I incorporate them as well as parsley, cilantro, ginger and turmeric into my juices for added health benefits.